Can mindfulness techniques or a meditation practice help me achieve my goals in the new year?

 I invite you to hold the intention in this new year to accept all that comes, and from that place of stillness and love within your own heart, to meet each moment with dignity, courage, and authenticity.
 Trust in yourself.
 Trust that the path of mindfulness will allow your authentic self to bloom and your muscles of courage to flex and move you toward your goals.
 There are many great resources and meditations on Sonima to get you started with a practice.

-I wish you the best in 2019 and thank you for writing in.
+I wish you the best in the new year and thank you for writing in.